ibm-cloud-docs/speech-to-text/language-models.md

 -   `customization_id`: The custom model's Globally Unique Identifier (GUID), which is used to identify the model in methods of the interface.
 -   `created`: The date and time in Coordinated Universal Time (UTC) at which the custom model was created.
--   `language`: The language of the custom model, `en-US`, `es-ES`, or `ja-JP`.
+-   `language`: The language of the custom model.
--   `dialect`: The dialect of the language for the custom model.
-For US English and Japanese models, the field is always `en-US` or `ja-JP`.
-For Spanish models, the field indicates the dialect for which the model was created: `es-ES` for Castilian Spanish, `es-LA` for Latin-American Spanish, or `es-US` for North-American (Mexican) Spanish.
+-   `dialect`: The dialect of the language for the custom language model.
 -   `owner`: The credentials of the service instance that owns the custom model.
 -   `name`: The name of the custom model.
 -   `description`: The description of the custom model, if one was provided at its creation.
 -   `base_model`: The name of the language model for which the custom model was created.
+-   `versions`: A list of the available versions of the custom model.
+Each element of the array indicates a version of the base model with which the custom model can be used.
+Multiple versions exist only if the custom model has been upgraded; otherwise, only a single version is shown.

 The methods also returns a `status` field that indicates the current status of the custom model: